bokulich-lab/q2-fondue/tutorial/tutorial.md

       --o-failed-runs refetched_failed
 ```

-### Combining sequence data from multiple into a sinlge artifact
+### Combining sequence data from multiple into a single artifact
 Instead of working with multiple raw sequencing data (semantic type `SampleData[SequencesWithQuality]`), for example after refetching IDs that failed to download at first, we can use this powerful action to merge them into a single artifact.

 ```shell